 IMPA, as a political subdivision of the State of Indiana, is exempt from federal and state income taxes.
-IMPA Service Corp qualifies for income tax exclusion under Internal Revenue Code Section 115.
+IMPA qualifies for federal income tax exclusion under Internal Revenue Code section 115.
+IMPA Service Corp is exempt from federal income tax under Internal Revenue Code section 501 (a) as a 501 (c) (3) organization.